lpostiglione/homebridge-tedee-bridge/README.md

 * When you change the HomeKit switch from locked to unlocked, the smart door will unlock the door.
 If you have "auto pull spring" enabled in the Tedee app, it will also unlatch.
-* When you change the HomeKit switch from unlocked to unlocked, you have the unlatching enabled ("pull spring" in the Tedee app) and the corresponding setting in the `config.json` is enabled (`unlatchFromUnlockedToUnlocked`), then the lock will unlatch.
+* When you change the HomeKit switch from unlocked to unlocked, you have the unlatching enabled ("pull spring" in the Tedee app) then the lock will unlatch.
-* If you enabled the second switch for the latch in the `config.json` (`unlatchLock`), you can change the switch to unlocked in order to unlatch the door.
-This only works if you have unlatching enabled ("pull spring") in the Tedee app.
-* Changing the the second switch for the latch to unlocked when the door is locked, nothing is done.

 ## Thanks